binance/binance-spot-api-docs/testnet/web-socket-api.md

 * `newClientOrderId` will replace `clientOrderId` of the canceled order, freeing it up for new orders.

-* If you cancel an order that is a part of an Order List, the entire Order List is canceled.
+* If you cancel an order that is a part of an order List, the entire order list is canceled.

 **Data Source:**
 Matching Engine